 Attention online shoppers!
 Pay attention to those disclaimers printed in small typeface when online shopping.
 Some holiday deals and sales have strict restrictions that can affect your ability to get them.

 Don’t be surprised to discover the fine print is hiding that the best discounts require you to make a purchase within a specific timeframe, cannot be combined with another discount, and/or are ineligible for free shipping

 Pro tip: It also pays to take a close look at an item’s original price.
 Some online retailers inflate holiday markdowns, making them appear larger than they actually are.
 Use a price comparison tool to see if you really are getting a great deal—or are just being misled.

 Gone are the days of major retailers offering one-size-fits-all return policies that apply to all types of merchandise.
 Instead, it’s possible specific items or product categories will have more limited return windows.

-For instance, say you bought that half-price flat-screen on Cyber Monday.
-While the merchant typically accepts returns within 90 days of purchase, electronics only have a 30-day return window.
-Additionally, the company only accepts electronics returns in unopened packaging.
+For instance, say you bought a half-price flatscreen on Cyber Monday at a merchant that typically accepts returns within 90 days of purchase.
+If you read the fine print, you might discover that electronics have a different return window and the company might only accept electronics returns in unopened packaging.

 Pro Tip: Some return policies include restocking fees.
 These charges can be a flat fee or even a percentage of the item’s cost.
-So if you’re returning a particularly expensive item, these restocking fees could end up costing you more out-of-pocket than what you initially saved with the Cyber Monday sale.
+So, if you’re returning a particularly expensive item, these restocking fees could end up costing you more out-of-pocket than what you initially saved with the sale.